 - Arlene Susan Kohn Professorship of Social Policy, addressing the rights of disabled people in the United States

 - Harold Kohn Professorship, supporting applied research in U.S. economic policy that advances social equity and inclusion

-- Carol Kakalec Kohn Professorship, promoting social equity through U.S. education policy, with a potential focus on childhood development
+- Carol Kakalec Kohn Professorship, advancing social equity with a focus on the field of health disparities